 The Chandler Museum presents an interesting look into the history of this small Arizona suburb of Phoenix.
 The museum includes the historic McCullough-Price House and Tumbleweed Ranch, and admission is always free.
 This museum is currently closed for renovations (as of March 2018) but is expected to reopen in 2019 with new exhibits and features.

 Although not technically a museum, the Gallery at City Hall in downtown Phoenix features a chance to see a rotating set of exhibitions from the city's historic and contemporary art collection.
 With over 1,000 pieces of art, the collection is one of the largest in the region.
-Admission is free but the hours at the gallery are limited at 10 a.m. to 2 p.m. on weekdays only.
+Admission is free but the hours at the gallery are limited from 10 a.m. to 2 p.m. on weekdays only.

 The Phoenix Trolley Museum is only open on Saturdays from the first Saturday in October through the first Saturday in May.
 The Phoenix Trolley project was started in 1975 by a group of individuals who purchased one of the last remaining bodies of an original Phoenix Streetcar and presents a look back in time at the early trolley history of the city.